 Organisational design and development to enable leadership

 Leadership is often viewed as a collective phenomenon or a process.
 For example, a shared or distributed leadership model suggests that leadership can be shared by team members, with the role of leader taken up when required, involving lateral influence and directed by the team dynamics.
-However, this needs the organisation structure and culture to support the understanding of leadership not as an individual characteristic, but as a process that happens between people.
+However, this needs the organisation structure and culture to support the definition of leadership not as an individual characteristic, but as a process that happens between people.

 Our research reported in Leadership – easier said than done showed that even where individuals have leadership skills, their ability to lead in practice is affected by organisational factors, including hierarchical structures, performance management systems and other people management policies and practices.
 Aligning organisation design and culture can bridge the gap between leadership capability and ability – see our report Tackling the barriers to leadership overview and case studies or listen to our podcast on barriers to leadership.

 Our Profession Map is based on the shared purpose of the people profession as championing better work and working lives to drive positive change.
 By having this clarity of purpose and working to the high standards set out in the Map, the profession collectively gains a higher degree of trust and credibility which allows it to have the greatest impact on practices in people and organisational development.